nashville-software-school/server-side-python-curriculum/book-2-database/chapters/PK_SQL_SELECT.md

 # Getting Animals from the Database

+# 🚨 REMEMBER:
+**Every time you make a change to your code, stop and restart your server.**

 ## Learning Objectives

 * You should be able to explain the benefits of using classes in Python.